Postgraduate Diploma in Specialty Care (Pacific Health and Nursing)

-Open to New Zealand-based Nurses and Midwives of indigenous Pacific descent, this one-year course builds on the knowledge students gained in the Postgraduate Certificate in Specialty Care (Pacific Health) and can be taken as a standalone qualification, or students can progress to the Aniva Master of Professional Practice (Leadership).
+Open to New Zealand-based Nurses and Midwives of indigenous Pacific descent, this one-year course builds on the knowledge students gained in the Postgraduate Certificate in Specialty Care (Pacific Health Leadership) and can be taken as a standalone qualification, or students can progress to the Aniva Master of Professional Practice (Leadership).

 Course Information